 Panels are rated by Wattage.
 Get the largest Wattage you can afford.
 Budget Bob, if you are weighing your costs on the Battery vs the Panel, it's better to get a larger AmpHour Battery and a smaller panel.
-Spend more on the Battery if you have limited budget.
+Spend more on the Battery and save on the Panel if you have limited budget.

 For the panel, get at least 20 Watts for light duty (it'll run a swamp cooler a few hours a day, charge phones, and run LEDs sporadically).
 Upgrade to a 100W panel if you are hoping to charge many phones, or run more lights, gadgets, speakers etc.

 It may sound amazing to get a 500W panel or some ungodly amount of wattage.
 But you can overwhelm the charge capacity of the battery.
-So if you have the budget and the desire, get ANOTHER battery and 100W panel and use 2 identical kits.
+So if you have the budget and the desire, get ANOTHER 100W panel, another battery and inverter, and use 2 identical kits.
 This will get you more useful energy than simply getting a huge panel.

-If you really want a piecemeal kit (Bob), you will need to buy panel, charge controller, and cable adapters separately.
+If you really want to customize your kit (Bob), you need to buy panel, charge controller, and cable adapters separately.

-Charge controller: With a ~20w panel and larger, you need this little box to regulate the flow of energy and protect your gear.
-Luckily the kits come with a panel and charge controller, or there is a charge controller sold separately.
+Charge controller: With a ~20w panel or larger, this little box to regulates the flow of energy to protect your gear.
+Luckily the kits come with this included.

 12V wires.
 10 gauge, at least 10 ft.